 There are several ways to provide the program the data to work with.

-#1.To download the price history data, click this button:
+First, click the download price history button:

 You may have data saved previously on your computer as a text file.
 If it is the case, follow these steps:

-To download Metastock data, use these tabs:
+To download Metastock data, do this:

 Choose your item there and follow the screen prompts.

-As an example, let us look at free Yahoo financial service.
+First, let us look at free Yahoo financial service.
 You need to follow these steps:

 a) choose this option: